 Whereas five or ten years ago, expensive technology gave biglaw another seemingly insurmountable edge over solos and small firms, today, technology has not just leveled the playing field, but along with the other changes sweeping our world, has transported us to another turf entirely.
 No longer is technology a selling point or value-add for clients; instead, it’s an expectation of clients who, like my daughters, have grown up using the stuff and assume that their lawyers have too.

-So now, we lawyers play on a field where biglaw’s edge has been decimated: solos can match biglaw’s tech for a fraction of the cost, expensive marble hallways and mahogany conference and expense account lunches don’t impress, mark-ups on legal research disgust, and associate leverage dissuades clients.
+So now, we lawyers play on a field where biglaw’s edge has been decimated: solos can match biglaw’s tech for a fraction of the cost, expensive marble hallways and mahogany conference and expense account lunches don’t impress, mark-ups on legal research disgust, and associate leverage deters clients.
 On this playing field, biglaw’s reputation doesn’t confer any advantages; our success depends entirely upon us and what we can deliver for our clients.
 As it should.
 Go, solos, go!